Black Friday 2019 Amazon device deals have started: All Fire tablets and Kindle readers are now on sale

-Did you miss snagging a good Amazon deal back in July during Prime Day?
-Well, we have good news: Black Friday deals are officially rolling out at Amazon starting today: The online retailer has discounted nearly all its Kindle e-readers, Fire tablets and the Echo Show 8 smart display -- and more discounts are on the way soon.
+There are 2 great times of the year to buy Amazon devices, be they Kindle readers, Echo speakers, Fire TV streamers, Ring doorbells or the like.
+One is Prime Day in July, and the other is right now: Black Friday week.
+The deals have officially started rolling out at Amazon: The online retailer has discounted nearly all its Kindle e-readers, Fire tablets and the Echo Show 8 smart display -- and more discounts are on the way soon.
 Want to know when the rest of Amazon's Echo speakers, Echo Show smart displays and Fire TV video streamers get their big holiday price cuts?
 Read on, because we've got the full details here.

 Looking for more Amazon discounts?
 Be sure to check out our ongoing list of the best Amazon early Black Friday deals available right now.